• Mental Health

 Lifestyle Changes

 Improved diet and exercise can decrease orgasm anxiety in all genders.
 Exercise and a healthy diet keep the body functioning optimally, increasing confidence and sexual stamina.
 Exercise can also be helpful in the reduction of generalized anxiety.
-There is strong evidence that exercise and regular activity positively impacts the pathophysiological processes of anxiety.
+There is strong evidence that exercise and regular activity can mitigate anxiety symptoms.
 Numerous studies and meta-analyses show that exercise is also associated with reduced anxiety in clinical settings.4

 How to Get Help for Orgasm Anxiety